rohitsingh2010/Git-and-GitHub-notes-/README.md

 * **`git commit`**: Finalizes the resolution locally with a clear message explaining that the conflict was resolved.
 * **`git push`**: Pushes your successfully integrated code to the central repository so other team members can see your work.

+### when conflict will not occur -
+If we are modifying  different files then conflict will not occurred